sonyahua/blog/_posts/2016-08-03-parametric-non-parametric.md

 <p>So which methods are simpler?
 Usually parametric methods since you’ve reduced the issue to estimating a small set of parameters as opposed to making no assumptions at all.
 However, there are general trade-offs for both.</p>

 <h3>General tradeoffs:</h3>
-•	Parametric tend to “over-simplify” the true form of your data.
+•	Parametric tend to “over-simplify” the true form of your data. <p></p>
 •	Non-parametric, if fitted too closely to existing data, tends to suffer more when using the model to estimate new observations

-•	Parametric can accept a smaller sample size but this introduces lower confidence intervals
+•	Parametric can accept a smaller sample size but this introduces lower confidence intervals<p></p>
 •	Non-Parametric needs a larger sample size for higher confidence intervals

 •	Both methods are susceptible to overfitting or inaccurate estimates if we over-simplify or over-accommodate the model and its data points